Support Group Facilitators

 Anke Klein is the Support Group Facilitator for our International German Speakers Group, also known as the Telefonische Gesprächsgruppe DM1 / DM2.

-Ann Woodbury is the Support Group Facilitator for the Mountain West Region of the US, including the state of Utah, and co-facilitates the JOA Warriors, a group for individuals diagnosed as young adults whose diagnoses often affect transitions to adulthood.
+Ann Woodbury is the Support Group Facilitator for the JOA Caregivers Group and co-facilitates the JOA Warriors.
 She is a resident of Salt Lake City and a mother of four children (now adults) who have myotonic dystrophy.
 Ann holds a Bachelor of Science in social and behavioral science from the University of Utah, and works with Utah State University Extension, teaching classes.
-In addition to leading her support group, Ann has conducted break-out sessions at the MDF Annual Conferences.
+In addition to leading her support groups, Ann has conducted break-out sessions at the MDF Annual Conferences.
 As an advocate for her children, Ann has become an expert at navigating the healthcare, hospital and insurance systems and wants to offer empowerment tools to parents, teachers, healthcare providers and all those living with DM.
 Click here to learn more about Ann and her family's journey with DM.

 Grupo de Soporte Virtual en Español de MDF